qcn/qcn/README.md

 🐰🐇🐰🐇🐰🐇🐰🐇🐰🐇🐰🐇🐰🐇🐰🐇🐰
 </h3>

 Hello!
-I'm QC, a very normal human being and _definitely not a rabbit at all_, unless I actually _am_.
+I'm QC, a very normal human being and _definitely not a rabbit at all_.
 How mysterious.

 I own all the board games.